 Meet Henri Charriere.
 Frenchman, Venezuelan, career criminal, transportee to Devil’s Island, denier of the murder that sent him there, happy to claim to have committed a murder while he was there and general storyteller and writer.
 Also known as ‘Papillon (due to a butterfly tattoo on his chest) and writer of the eponymous book turned into the 1973 movie starring Steve McQueen and Dustin Hoffman (on which he was also technical adviser).

 We know that Charriere was convicted of the manslaughter of Roland LeGrand, a pimp of no particular note or repute.
-We know that Charriere received a sentence of life in the penal colonies of French Guiana with an extra ten-year sentence tacked on to it.
-We know that he actually went to Guiana aboard ‘La Martiniere’ and that he did indeed know Louis Dega, and that Dega was indeed a forger (and a very good one apart from getting himself caught and sent to Guiana for the rest of his life).
+We know that Charriere drew a life sentence in the penal colonies of French Guiana with an extra ten years tacked on.
+We know that he actually went to Guiana aboard ‘La Martiniere,’ that he did indeed know Louis Dega and that Dega was indeed a forger and a very good one, apart from getting himself caught and sent to Guiana for the rest of his life.

-We know that he was married before his exile to Guiana and married again in Venezuela after his successful escape from the penal colonies.
-We know his mother died when he was only ten years old and that he served two years in the French Navy before joining the Parisian underworld as a safe-cracker.
+We know that Charriere was married before his exile to Guiana and married again in Venezuela after his successful escape.
+We know his mother died when he was only ten years old and that he served two years in the French Navy before joining the Parisian underworld.
 Everything else that appears in ‘Papillon’ is open to question.
 Did it happen to Charriere personally?
 Did he steal other inmates’ stories, passing them off as his own personal experiences?
 How many of them were his experiences or even happened?
 Was Henri Charriere really ‘Papillon’ at all?

-While transferred to Royale Island (home to so-called ‘Incos’ or ‘Incorrigibles’, Charriere claimed to have been both a ringleader in a convict mutiny and also to have calmed the same mutiny down, his status as an ‘Inco’ being enough to persuade other ‘Incos’ to abandon their insurrection.
+While transferred to Royale Island (home to so-called ‘Incos’ or ‘Incorrigibles’, Charriere claimed to have been both a ringleader in a convict mutiny and also to have calmed the same mutiny down.
+According to Charriere (and seemingly nobody else) his status among other convicts was enough to persuade them to abandon their planned insurrection.
 Again, other inmates and penal colony records suggest strongly that Charriere was actually a peaceful inmate who caused very little trouble except for escaping.
 They also suggest he was largely content in his job on Royale Island cleaning out the latrines.
 According to Charriere he was a hardened felon and desperate escaper.
-According to seemingly everybody else, official or otherwise, he was happy to work most of the time as a shit-shoveller for other convicts.
+According to seemingly everybody else, official or otherwise, he was happy to work most as a shit-shoveller for other convicts.

-There’s no denying that Henri Charriere knew how to write, he knew how to tell a story and how to spin a few myths.
-But as other inmates accused him of stealing their experiences, the official records show him to have lied on numerous occasions, French officialdom openly states that the truth of his book can be divided by ten to get to what he actually experienced, a reliable journalist has solidly disproved many of his claims and Truman Capote openly called him a fraud, it’s pretty hard to deny that he was also a professional liar as well.
+There’s no denying that Henri Charriere knew how to write, tell a story and spin a few myths.
+That said, other inmates accused him of stealing their experiences and Penal Administration records also show him to have lied on numerous occasions, French officialdom openly states that the truth of his book can be divided by ten to get to what he actually experienced, a reliable journalist has solidly disproved many of his claims and Truman Capote openly called him a fraud.

 Anybody looking for a longer account of the Guiana penal system can find one here, published by my colleagues at History Is Now Magazine: